pitosalas/cleancont/output/2018-07-17-some-great-links-for-07172018.md

 ---
 title: "Some great links for  07/17/2018"
-subtitle: "[Top 8 Data Structures for Coding Interviews and practice interview questions](https://dev.to/fahimu..."
+subtitle: "Top 8 Data Structures for Coding Interviews and practice interview questions"
 category: "538"
 tags: []
 date: "2018-07-17"